 Resources: Whitepapers & Reports

-Gartner named Electric Cloud ‘Leader’ in the 2016 Magic Quadrant for Application Release Automation (ARA).
-Electric Cloud ranked highest for both vision & execution.
-Read this report to discover the key requirements and capabilities for selecting an ARA solution, and Gartner’s recommendations for best vendors to consider.
+For the second year in a row, Gartner named Electric Cloud as a ‘Leader’ in the Gartner Application Release Automation (ARA) Magic Quadrant.
+Read this report to discover the critical requirements and capabilities for Application Release Automation and Gartner’s recommendations for the best vendors and solutions to consider.

 Are DevOps and InfoSec mutually exclusive?
 Read this eBook to discover how DevOps practices can improve security, compliance, and auditability – making DevOps a resource for InfoSec rather than a threat.